Tails86/refind/README.md

                            ctime: created time as datetime
                            mtime: modified time as datetime
                            any st args from os.stat()
-        -pyprint0 PYFORMAT  Same as pyprint except end is set to empty string -exec COMMAND ;  Execute the COMMAND where {} in the command is the matching path -pyexec PYFORMAT ;  Execute the COMMAND as a pyformat (see pyprint) -delete  Deletes every matching path
+        -fpyprint FILE PYFORMAT  Same as above but write to given FILE instead of stdout -pyprint0 PYFORMAT  Same as pyprint except end is set to empty string -fpyprint0 FILE PYFORMAT  Same as above but write to given FILE instead of stdout -exec COMMAND ;  Execute the COMMAND where {} in the command is the matching path -pyexec PYFORMAT ;  Execute the COMMAND as a pyformat (see pyprint) -delete  Deletes every matching path